Home

 Child Support Assistance/Enforcement

-Provides establishment and enforcement of child support orders.
-Services include: - Collecting current and past-due support payments - Locating non-custodial parents - Establishing parentage - Establishing and enforcing child support orders for basic, medical, or child care support - Reviews and modifies court orders for support Child Support Services does not provide parenting time, custody, legal advice, divorce counsel, or spousal maintenance establishment Minnesota Child Support Online: an interactive website developed by the State of Minnesota to provide child support participants with information about their case(s).
+Establishes and enforces child support orders.
+Services include: - Collecting current and past-due support payments - Establishing parentage - Establishing and enforcing child support orders for basic, medical, and child care support - Locating non-custodial parents - Reviews and modifies court orders for support NOTE: Child Support Services does not provide parenting time, custody, legal advice, divorce counsel, or spousal maintenance establishment

 Categories